-50 years: Israeli occupation longest in modern history
+The Naksa: How Israel occupied the whole of Palestine in 1967

 Egypt and Israel signed a ceasefire on June 9, while Syria and Israel signed on June 11, effectively ending the war with a UN-brokered truce.

-Approximately 430,000 Palestinians were uprooted from their homes, with the overwhelming majority seeking refuge in Jordan.
+The overwhelming majority of the newly displaced Palestinians sought refuge in Jordan.
 Many crossed into Jordan through the river, and did so on foot with very few belongings.

-About half of the refugees had already been previously expelled from villages in historic Palestine that became part of Israel in 1948.
-The events of the 1967 war had them suffer displacement for a second time in 20 years.

 |